sapegin/sapegin.me/src/content/blog/javascript-code-styles.md

 ## Conclusion

 I was expecting to see numbers closer to 50% for the first two questions.
 But I was surprised by actual popularity of spaces for indentation in JavaScript: tabs are almost non-existent.
-Same for semicolons: not as many people aren’t using them as you can imagine reading Twitter.
+Same for semicolons: most people use them, but the ones who don’t are very loud on Twitter.

 The results show less diversity in code style of popular open source projects: more than half use 2 spaces with semicolons.
 Many still don’t use any tooling to validate code style.